Mirrors (Justin Timberlake song)

-"Mirrors" is a song recorded by American singer-songwriter Justin Timberlake for his third studio album, The 20/20 Experience (2013).
-First conceived in 2009, the track was inspired by his relationship with Jessica Biel and the marriage of his grandparents.
-It is an eight-minute-long mid-tempo pop, progressive pop, progressive soul and R&B ballad.
-Timberlake wrote and produced the song with Timbaland and Jerome "J-Roc" Harmon, with additional writing from James Fauntleroy.
-The accompanying music video, directed by Floria Sigismondi, was released in March 2013 and depicts a tale of two lovers through several decades.
+"Mirrors" is a song by American singer Justin Timberlake from his third studio album, The 20/20 Experience (2013).
+Timberlake wrote and produced the song with Timbaland and J-Roc, with James Fauntleroy providing additional songwriting.
+RCA Records released it as the album's second single on February 11, 2013.
+First conceived in 2009, "Mirrors" is an eight-minute-long mid-tempo pop, progressive pop, and R&B ballad that was inspired by his relationship with Jessica Biel and his grandparents' marriage.
+In its lyrics, Timberlake sings to a lover about "coming to the realization" that she is his "other half".

-"Mirrors" was issued as the second single from The 20/20 Experience on February 11, 2013.
-It went on to top the Australian Urban, Bulgarian, European, Lebanese, Polish, South African and United Kingdom singles charts, being Timberlake's fourth number-one single in the UK.
+Upon being released, "Mirrors" received positive reviews from music critics and topped the Australian Urban, Bulgarian, European, Lebanese, Polish, South African, and United Kingdom singles charts, becoming Timberlake's fourth number-one single in the UK.
 The song peaked at number two on the Billboard Hot 100 and topped the Mainstream Top 40 in the United States.
 "Mirrors" was ranked at number six on the Year-End Hot 100 chart.
-The song was met with positive reviews by critics upon release and received a Grammy Award nomination for Best Pop Solo Performance.
-Its music video won two MTV Video Music Awards, including Video of the Year.
-As of 2018, the song has sold over 3.9 million downloads in the US.
+The song received a nomination for Best Pop Solo Performance at the 56th Annual Grammy Awards.
+By 2018, the song had sold over 3.9 million downloads in the US.

-Timberlake performed "Mirrors" on television shows including Saturday Night Live and the 2013 MTV Video Music Awards as part of a medley number.
-It was included on Legends of the Summer Tour and The 20/20 Experience World Tour setlists.
+Floria Sigismondi directed the music video for "Mirrors", which was released in March 2013 and depicts the story of two lovers over several decades.
+It won two MTV Video Music Awards, including Video of the Year.
+Timberlake performed "Mirrors" on television shows, including Saturday Night Live and the 2013 MTV Video Music Awards, as part of a medley.
+It was included on the Legends of the Summer Stadium Tour (2013), The 20/20 Experience World Tour (2013–2015), The Man of the Woods Tour (2018–2019), and The Forget Tomorrow World Tour (2024–2025) set lists.
 The American Society of Composers, Authors and Publishers (ASCAP) recognized it as one of the most performed songs of 2014 and 2015.